 Only love has the ability to put you in that state of bliss.
 Being in bliss is like being in love.
 Being in love is like being in bliss.
 You are floating in the clouds.
 You are perceiving love wherever you go.
 It is entirely possible to live this way all the time.
 It is possible because others have done it and they are no different from you.
 They live in bliss because they have changed their agreements and are dreaming a different dream. – Don Miguel Ruiz

-This book is a classic one!
+This book is a classic!
 No wonder it has been loved by many, and now I count myself among its lovers.
 I love how simple, profound, and practical the teachings are presented in a concise manner.
 Don Miguel Ruiz did his best to make every word matter.
-That’s already 2 of the 4, the 1st and the 4th agreements in action.
+That’s already the 1st and the 4th agreements in action.
 Walking the talk!